 Music Ministry: Guitarists could play the guitar for opening and closing prayers to help provide a more prayerful environment for the participants.

-Contact Michele Moon for more information on volunteering.
+Contact the parish office for more information on volunteering.

 Want to learn more about BHI?
 Click HERE.

 The Infant Baptismal Preparation class is for parents who are baptizing their first child in the Catholic faith.
 Information is given about the importance of the sacrament and about raising children to develop a love for Christ and to understand what it means to live a Catholic life.